10 Writing Hacks to Actually Finish Your Book

 The good news is that if you're having a hard time writing, you're not alone.
 Even great writers struggle with distraction and writer's block.
 To be honest, I struggle too.
 I've written fifteen books and still struggle on a daily basis to write.

 At the same time, writing can be amazing, inspiring, fulfilling, even life changing.
-If you’re struggling to write, in this article I’m going to share all the writing tips to help you get focused that I know.
+If you're struggling to write, in this article I'm going to share all my favorite writing hacks to help you get focused.
 Hopefully at least one of these tricks will get your creativity thrumming, get the words moving, and help you finally get to writing.

 So grab a cup of coffee, open up a blank page, and get ready to write.